 Non-flood sediments of Pleistocene age are well exposed along Crab Creek in Lind Coulee east of O'Sullivan Dam.
 Very little has been written about Pleistocene alluvium in the Channeled Scabland.
 A few cryptic comments by mapping geologists working in the area 50 years ago is about all.
+West and Shaffer (1988) note the odd Pleistocene alluvium and loess encounteered during the paleoseismic trenching work, but provide few details.
 The valley bottom deposits pictured below are partially Ringold Fm, but mostly post-Ringold Columbia River floodplain deposits and old Palouse loess.
 A calcrete ledge caps much of the section.
-Missoula flood deposits overlie everything shown here.
+Missoula flood deposits unconformably overlie strata shown in photos below.
 Its remarkable how much of Eastern Washington's geology is hidden in plain view.
-I suspect many have taken these for Holocene.

 A 2" thick white tephra occurs in the loess unit here and there, sometimes accompanied by cobbles.

 Dark cemented blobs appear to be angular basalt cobbles at first glance.